Feosol Natural Release Side Effects

 5. Gordeuk VR, Brittenham GM, Hughes MA, Keating LJ "Carbonyl iron for short-term supplementation in female blood donors."
 Transfusion 27 (1987): 80-5

-Not all side effects for Feosol Natural Release may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Feosol Natural Release may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Feosol Natural Release (carbonyl iron)